card-io/card.io-Android-source/official-release-process.md

 1. Sanity check the develop branch.

-1. Run `ant dist doc`, and review the obfuscated jar and javadocs for any anomalies.
+1. Run `./gradlew :card.io:assembleRelease releaseDoc`, and review the unobfuscated aar and javadocs for any anomalies.

 1. Deploy to a device and run a few sanity checks  (don't forget to do a release build!)